Thank you for your applications!

 What do I need to know about the Pilot Project?

-The winner of the challenge will sign a partnership contract and be able to test our their solution.
+The winner of the challenge will sign a partnership contract with Iberdrola and/or PERSEO and will be able to test their solution in a real environment.

-• bear the costs of such collaboration and testing activities
+• Assume the costs of the collaboration and the proof of concept

-• provide the technical support to test the solution proposed, granting access to equipment, teams, infrastructures, high-tech locations, and co-working areas
+• Provide the necessary technical support to test the solution proposed

-• provide a real environment and data to test the solution
+• Provide a real environment and real data to test the solution

-The pilot project will be implemented in collaboration with specialist technicians from Iberdrola's network area.
+The project will be developed in collaboration with technical specialists from Iberdrola Networks.

 Can I submit more than one proposal?

-You are welcome to submit more than one proposal, just make sure to submit a separate application form for each.
+You are welcome to submit more than one proposal, just make sure to submit a separate application form for each proposal.

 When is the application deadline?